-Children and young people commonly use electronic equipment including mobile phones, tablets and computers on a daily basis to access the internet and share content and images via social networking sites such as Snapchat, Instagram, TikTok, Facebook and Twitter.
+Children and young people commonly use electronic equipment including tablets, computers and mobile phones to access the internet.

+Out of school, children and young people also share content and images via social networking sites such as Snapchat, Instagram, TikTok, Facebook and Twitter.
 Online gaming with linked chat function is also popular with many young people.

-Those technologies and the internet are a source of fun, entertainment, communication and education.
+Those technologies and the internet are a source of education as well as communication, entertainment and fun.
 Unfortunately, however, some adults and young people will use those technologies to harm children and the use of technology has become a significant component of many safeguarding issues.
 Technology often provides the platform that facilitates harm through child criminal and sexual exploitation; county lines activity; radicalisation; sexual predation; child on child abuse including sexual harassment and cyber bullying.